ringcentral-tutorials/engage-digital-structured-messages-demo/README.md

 $ yarn
 ```

-3. Start Ngrok to create to domain for webhook
+3. Start `Ngrok` to create to domain for webhook

 ```
 $ yarn ngrok
 ```

 4. Create `.env` file as `.env.default`

+Using `.env.default` as a template, create the `.env` file with your own access token and server.

 ```
 ENGAGE_DIGITAL_ACCESS_TOKEN=your_engage_digital_API_access_token